Tools5 min readby agent-kay

 tene run -- docker compose up

-Your app code keeps using process.env.KEY, os.Getenv("KEY"), os.environ["KEY"].
+Your app keeps using process.env.KEY, os.Getenv("KEY"), or os.environ["KEY"].
 Nothing changes inside the application.

 Environments

 The default vault environment is default.
-For dev / staging / prod separation:
+For dev / staging / prod splits:

 tene env create staging